 [Editor's Note: This article has been updated since its original publication to reflect a more recent version of the software interface.]

 It is often desirable to be able to compare two sets of reliability or life data in order to determine which of the data sets has a more favorable life distribution.
 The units from which the data are obtained could either be from two alternate designs, alternate manufacturers or alternate lots or assembly lines.
 Many methods are available in statistical literature for doing this when the units come from a complete sample, i.e. a sample with no censoring.
 This process becomes a little more difficult when dealing with data sets that have censoring or when trying to compare two data sets that have different distributions.
 In general, the problem boils down to that of being able to determine any statistically significant difference between the two samples of potentially censored data from two possibly different populations.
 This article discusses some of the methods that are applicable to censored data using Weibull++.

 One popular graphical method for making this determination involves plotting the data with confidence bounds and seeing whether the bounds overlap or separate at the point of interest.
 This can be effective for comparisons at a given point in time or a given reliability level, but it is difficult to assess the overall behavior of the two distributions, as the confidence bounds may overlap at some points and be far apart at others.
-This can be done easily using the multiple plot feature in Weibull++.
+This can be done easily using the overlay plot feature in Weibull++.

 Using Contour Plots

 The contour plots in Weibull++ allow you to determine if two data sets are significantly different at a specific confidence level.
 By overlaying two contour plots from two different data sets (analyzed using the same distribution) at the same confidence level, you can visually assess if the data sets are significantly different at that confidence level if there is no overlap on the contours.
 The disadvantage of this method is that the same distribution must be fitted to both data sets.